SHAP zero Explains Biological Sequence Models with Near-zero Marginal Cost for Future Queries: Proofs

-In practice, the maximum order of interaction $\ell$ to compute is determined by the user.
-For instance, in an $n=4$ and $\ell=2$ problem, the Faith-Shap interaction index of the set $\{1, 2\}$ can be written as follows:

-Equation (\ref{eq:faith-shap}) is not computationally scalable, as the set M\"{o}bius transform requires looping over $2^{|D|}$ subsets.
-However, for a $q$-ary M\"{o}bius transform with a maximum order $\ell$, all set M\"{o}bius coefficients with a maximum order greater than $\ell$ are 0, by Equation (\ref{eq:mobius_qary_to_set}); there are no set M\"{o}bius coefficients that satisfy $|T| > \ell$ in the summation term of Equation (\ref{eq:faith-shap}), allowing us to drop the summation term.
-Therefore, we can define the \algo\ $q$-ary extension of the Faith-Shap interaction index as follows, where the equivalent vector statement comes from Theorem \ref{thm:mobius_transform}: \begin{theorem} ($q$-ary M\"{o}bius transform to Faith-Shap).
-Given the $q$-ary M\"{o}bius transform over the function $f:\mathbb{Z}_q^n\rightarrow\mathbb{R}$ with a maximum order $\ell$, the Faith-Shap interaction index equation can be written as
+This formulation is not computationally scalable, as the set M\"{o}bius transform requires looping over $2^{|D|}$ subsets.
+However, for a $q$-ary M\"{o}bius transform with a maximum order $\ell$, all set M\"{o}bius coefficients with a maximum order greater than $\ell$ are 0, by Equation (\ref{eq:mobius_qary_to_set}).
+Therefore, when computing the $\ell^{\text{th}}$ order Faith-Shap interaction index, there are no set M\"{o}bius coefficients that satisfy $|S| > \ell$ in the summation term of Equation (\ref{eq:faith-shap}), allowing us to drop the summation term.
+Therefore, we can define the $\ell^{\text{th}}$ order Faith-Shap interaction index equation as follows: